c4pt000/wawa-proposal-NearFieldCommunications-digital-gas-receipt-to-phone/README.md

 # for sending the gas receipt directly to the phone as a snap shot image to save on the phone or email detection via NFC to email receipt to phone
-# * only by proximity of the phone being within an arm extended length to a small sensor near the display of the gas price or receptacle to take receipt
+# * only by proximity of the phone being within an arm extended length to a small sensor near the display of the gas purchase amount  or receptacle to take receipt

 # wawa-proposal-NearFieldCommunications-digital-phone-receipt
 wawa-proposal-NearFieldCommunications-digital-phone-receipt